phpmikeanz/tracics/MOBILE_RESPONSIVE_DESIGN_COMPLETE.md

 - **Smooth performance** on mobile hardware
 - **Accessibility compliance** for all users

-The TTRAC LMS is now **truly mobile-first** and ready for users on any device! 📱✨
+The TRAC LMS is now **truly mobile-first** and ready for users on any device! 📱✨